Trepan-Debuggers/python2-trepan/docs/commands/info/frame.rst

 * the last instruction executed; -1 if the program are before the first instruction
 * a function that tracing this frame or `None`
 * Whether the frame is in restricted execution
+* Exception type and value if there is one

+If `-v` is given we show builtin and global names the frame sees.

 .. seealso::